andresfelipe9619/AudioBaked/README.md

 Based on the flags you use, the following files may be created inside an output subfolder:

 - `yourfile.mp3`: The extracted audio file (created with `--extract-audio`).
-- `yourfile.srt`: A standard subtitle file.
+- `yourfile.srt`: A standard subtitle file with speaker labels.
-- `yourfile.txt`: A plain text version of the transcript.
+- `yourfile.txt`: A plain text version of the transcript with speaker labels.
 - `yourfile_subtitled.mp4`: The final video with burned-in subtitles (created with `--burn`).
 - `yourfile_analysis.md`: Markdown report from GPT (created with `--analyze`).